 Not to be confused with Down Fill Power, Down Fill Weight is the literal weight of just the down in a jacket.
 This is an excellent metric that gives you a sense of how warm the jacket will be and how heavy the other materials in the jacket are.

 The Feathered Friends Eos down jacket weighs 10.6 ounces overall, and the down fill weight is 3.7 ounces.
 That means that roughly one-third of the jacket is down, which is quite high.
 You can surmise then that the jacket will be very warm, and the materials used are very light.

 Down jackets are known for poor water resistance.
 So poor, in fact, that synthetic jackets were created to combat the issue.
-When down gets wet is loses loft, and therefore warmth, and it takes forever to dry out.
+When down gets wet, it loses loft and, therefore, warmth, and it takes forever to dry out.

-You can see this in a few of jackets above, specifically the Rab Microlight Alpine Jacket.
+You can see this in a few of the jackets above, specifically the Rab Microlight Alpine Jacket.

 While this system works, it’s still not quite as good against water as synthetic insulation.

 Pro Tip: If you want a down jacket but are worried about water, look for hydrophobic treated down or a down and synthetic combination.